 SMS marketing gives you access to information and data about your customers that’s almost unparalleled by any other marketing medium.

-14. Keep it conversational
+14. Keep It Conversational

 Smartphone users are used to more casual, abbreviated writing in texts compared to other, longer-form mediums.

-- the occasional emoticon or GIF
+- The occasional image or GIF

-- common messaging abbreviations
+- Common messaging abbreviations

-- quick, easy-to-remember jokes
+- Quick, easy-to-remember jokes

-- trivia for coupons or prizes
+- Trivia for coupons or prizes

-15. Open it up
+15. Open up Two-Way Conversations

 As the preferred correspondence method for a growing number of customers, SMS presents endless possibilities for how it can work for your company.

 - Companies can solve the issue of 32 percent of people hanging up as soon as they’re put on hold.

 Once you establish a strategy, stick to it unless metrics say otherwise.
-A consistent tone, message type and schedule will seem less intrusive to your recipients and increase the favorability of your brand.
+A consistent tone, message type, and schedule will seem less intrusive to your recipients and increase the favorability of your brand.

 Using VoiceSage’s suite of valuable SMS marketing and outbound customer communication services, you can weave your SMS marketing strategy into your broader marketing and customer communications plan.
 With our cloud-based messaging products and services – delivering more than 2 million messages per day – we provide transformational interactive customer communications solutions for high-volume contact activities.